 - 6. I have the required written permission or consent from the N.A to be an Independent Director in N.A pursuant to the Office of the President Memorandum Circular No. 17 and Section 12, Rule XVIII of the Revised Civil Service Rules.
-(Not Applicable) - 7.
-I shall faithfully and diligently comply with my duties and responsibilities as Independent Director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
-I shall inform the Corporate Secretary of Anglo Philippine Holdings Corporation in the abovementioned information within five days from its of any changes occurrence
+(Not Applicable) - I shall faithfully and diligently comply with my duties and responsibilities as Independent Director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
+I shall inform the Corporate Secretary of Anglo Philippine Holdings Corporation of any changes in the abovementioned information within five days from its occurrence

-Done this JUN 1 5 2021 at Mandaluyong City.
+Done this 'JUN 2 0 2022 Mandaluyong City.

-POBLADOR III Affiant
+HONORIO A. POBLADOR III Affiant